STYLE SHEET

 More articles

-Trulicity is a medicine that contains the active substance dulaglutide.
-It is approved for the treatment of adults with type 2 diabetes to improve glycaemic control as a complement to a healthy diet and physical activity (1).
-The treatment may also contribute to weight loss (2–4).
+Rybelsus is a medicine containing the active substance semaglutide.
+It is approved for the treatment of adults with type 2 diabetes to improve glycaemic control as a complement to a healthy diet and physical activity.